- Home

 Facilities that need to make changes to an existing solid waste handling permit must submit the following:

-- Modification of Solid Waste Handling Permit Application (PDF)
+- Modification of Solid Waste Handling Permit Application

-- Revised or Amended Plan Review fee - see the Safe Environment Fee Schedule (PDF)
+- Revised or Amended Plan Review fee

 Solid waste permit fees

+Solid waste permits are valid July 1 through June 30.
+Permits issued on or after January 1 are eligible for a reduced fee.
 Fees for multiple solid waste facilities at one location are charged the highest permit fee plus 2/3 of the applicable permit fee for each additional permitted operation.
+Please see the Permits and Fees pages for more information

-*In addition to base fees, we charge $205 an hour when base fee time limits are exceeded.
+*In addition to base fees, we charge $235 an hour when base fee time limits are exceeded.

 -